 According to the legend of Babel, all of humanity spoke one language until God confounded them as punishment for building a tower that challenged his authority.
-In his essay “Por qué traducimos” the writer Fabio Morábito transfers the notion of “linguistic homogeneity” – described as paradise in the legend – to the future.
+In his essay “Por qué traducimos” the writer Fabio Morábito transfered the notion of “linguistic homogeneity” – described as paradise in the legend – to the future.
 With acerbic irony, he portrays a culturally impoverished world in which only one language is spoken.
-Morábito offers an opposite reading of the legend, claiming that the only paradise possible is one where linguistic and cultural diversity exist despite the misunderstandings and conflicts which may arise.
+Morábito offered an opposite reading of the legend, claiming that the only paradise possible is one where linguistic and cultural diversity exist despite the misunderstandings and conflicts which may arise.

 Artistic director: Heike Hoffmann

 Stage director/assistant composer: Matthias Rebstock